Summer Student Programme

 The Wellcome-Wolfson Institute for Experimental Medicine runs an annual Summer Student Programme for undergraduates who would like to experience a research environment.

-2019 WWIEM Summer Studentships – Application process now open
+2019 WWIEM Summer Studentships – Application process now closed.

 Every year, the WWIEM Summer Student Programme provides students with the opportunity to achieve hands-on research experience during the summer months.
 WWIEM is dedicated to training the next generation of scientists, and through this programme we can not only share our research but also inspire scientists of the future.
 The Programme typically runs for 8 weeks during the summer months and students work in the laboratory from Monday to Friday on a full-time basis.